Mexico nabs over a ton of fentanyl in biggest raid ever – DW – 12/05/2024

 "But under the pressure by Donald Trump, it appears President Claudia Sheinbaum's administration is willing to the increase the capture of drug traffickers and drug seizures that Washington is demanding."

-Mexico is known to have blown up drugs seizure figures in the past.
+Mexico is known to have blown up drug seizure figures in the past.

 A Reuters investigation in 2023 revealed that the army had significantly increased the number of drug lab raids it claimed to have launched by including facilities that were already out of use.